mauricelanghinrichs/ABCdeZ.jl/docs/src/index.md

 The posterior inference of model 2 is visually very similar to model 1, except the difference in the prior (Figure above, right panel).

-Finally, the estimated evidences can be used to compute posterior model probabilities.
+Finally, the estimated evidences can be used to compute posterior model probabilities (based on equations [here](#Brief-introduction)).
 The model prior is uniform between the two models here.

 ```julia
 ### model probabilities